gas213/MDToolkit/readme.md

 ### `read_file`

-Reads atomic coordinates and properties from the current data file into session state.
+Reads header information as well as atomic coordinates and properties from the current data file into session state.
 Must be called each iteration before any analysis commands.

 ```
 read_file